NEOdinok/backend-node/18_soft_skill.md

 ##  🇬🇧 Basic

+“I want to mention that I have a stutter problem that can show up under stress.
+I’m currently **undergoing speech therapy**, so i might **speak slowlier than usual** or **take a moment to phrase something**, that’s expected.
+With that out of the way lets proceed”

 ### Tell us about your most recent workplace and the project you worked on.
-"Most recently i worked in ETG, a global flight and hotel booking platform operating in **100+ countries** and handling **tens of thousands of RPS** at peak.
-My work was split across several areas
+Most recently I worked at **ETG**, a global flight and hotel booking platform operating in **over 100 countries**, handling very **high traffic at peak** - close 10K RPS.

-- *Booking & pricing* We had a horrible almost 6-year old monolith which i helped refactor and extract core booking flow into microservices.
-My job was to define the functional boundaries of things, rewrite parts in Golang and Node.js, set up Ci/Cd for smooth deployment, RabbitMQ communication between them, tests etc
+My main focus was **extracting core search and booking legecy functionality** from monolith into independent microservices written in Go and Node.js.
+I worked on **defining service boundaries**, **migrating critical logic**, and setting up **CI/CD**, infrastructure, and monitoring.

+*Frontend side of things:*

-- As for the frontend part of it, worked closely with UI and Analytics team to understand user behaviour and update UI based on real data.
-That way we redesigned core components such as Product Card of a hotel and drove significant conversion improvements.
+As for the frontend part of it, worked closely with **UI and Analytics team** to understand user behaviour and update UI based on real data.
+That way we **redesigned core components** such as **Hotel Card** and drove significant improvements in terms of clicks and conversion into bookings.

+*Another project:*

-- Another part of i worked on is a separate product of a company for hotel owners.
-My work was to refactor complex legacy form on the frontend and underlying backend logic for fine-grained rate creation.
+One more big project i can tell you about is a huge personal account page for hotel owners.
+My work was to refactor complex **legacy form on the frontend** and underlying
+**backend logic** for **fine-grained hotel rate creation**.
+The challenge was to properly test and handle **more than a hundred cases** as well as **add new ones** wihout breaking existing functionality.
 This obviously improved reliability and reduces support overhead which was massive before.

 ---